 If you’re interested in using a new dental product, but unsure of the effect that it could have on the health of your teeth, don’t be afraid to ask a dental health professional.
 It’s better to know up front whether a product could damage your teeth or negatively impact your health than pay for your mistakes in pain or costly repairs down the line.

 Still have questions?
 Give Dr. Mogren’s office a call!
-We’d love to answer any questions you may have over the phone, or feel free to schedule your own appointment online today!
+We’d love to answer any questions you may have about dental products over the phone, or feel free to schedule your own appointment online today!